pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 Make sure your paper has an introduction.
 Your paper will also need a thesis.
 The thesis should just show that you are covering the three points above.

-Tips
-^^^^

-**Grass:** If you need grass in your scene, there are two ways to do it.
-If your camera is from far away, just throw an image of grass on a plane that represents the ground.
-This is easy to do, and fast for the computer to render.

-The other way is to follow the tutorials where it shows you how to model each individual blade of grass.
-This is slow, and takes a while to model.
-The computers we have don't handle that many blades of grass well.
-It takes a long time to render.

-If the grass isn't important, do it the first way.
-If grass is important, then model it the second way.

-**People:** Creating a person is difficult.
-Animating is even more difficult.
-Creating a semi-realistic face could easily take you the entire time.
-Creating a body also could take several weeks.
-Rigging and moving the body could take quite a while.
-You can create cartoonish looking people in a reasonable amount of time.

 .. _Final_Project_Citations:

 Citations / Bibliography